ducakar/TextureReplacer/README.md

   the shader that suits you the best.
 * `colour`: Reflection is pre-multiplied by this RGB value before added to the material.
 "0.5 0.5 0.5" by default.
+* `interval`: Once in how many steps the reflection should be updated.
+"1" means it is updated every time, "2" every second time etc. "1" by default.
 * `meshes`: If this parameter is empty or non-existent, reflection will be applied to all meshes of a part.
 Otherwise it specifies a space- and/or comma-sparated list of mesh names where to apply reflections.
 You may find `logReflectiveMeshes` configuration option very helpful as it prints names of all meshes for each part with `TRReflection` module into your log.

+Real reflection update step occurs once in `reflectionInterval` frames (2 by default, it can be changed in a configuration file).
+Only one face of one reflection is updated in each step.
+Since cube textures used for reflections have 6 faces,

+    numberOfReflectiveParts * 6 * reflectionInterval

+frames must pass for all parts' reflections to be fully updated.
+You can also specify individual `interval` property for reflective parts; if it is > 1 the reflection will not be updated each step.
+E.g. if `interval = 2` it will only be updated every second step and every other step it will be skipped, so the next reflective part in a row will be updated in that step.

 ### Personalised Kerbal Textures ###